AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Concepts/Data_Storage_Concepts.md

 It can store any data that is indexed by an ordered sequence.
 For each namespace that is created, an SDS instance or SDS resources, is created.
 The services and storage are scoped to a particular region.
 Data is written into the SDS using REST APIs.

-## Introduction to types
+## Types define your data
-Types define the datum stored by OCS.
-It is comparable to a type (class) in programming or a table definition in a database.
+Types define the data stored by OCS, comparable to types (classes) in programming languages or a table definition in a database.

 Types contain a list of named properties which specifies their type and optional unit of measure.
 Each property may be of a primitive type, another type, or an array of types.